faberNovel/faberbabel-android/README.md

 ```

 ## Usage
-FaberBabel allows to update application wording dynamicaly, without re-deploying, by overriding its resources.
+FaberBabel allows to update the application wording dynamically, without re-deploying a version of the application to the store, by overriding its resources.
-The wording is fetch from back and saved as an application cache file.
+The wording is fetched from the server and saved as an application cache file.
-The application that use FaberBabel must have the local default wording.
-Because, if there is un error durring fetching the wording from the back, and there is no
+The application that use FaberBabel must have a default wording xml file locally: if there is an error durring the fetching process and there is no
-saved cach yet, so the local wording will be used.
-If the remote wording don't have some specific key of used string resource, it's default string resource for that
+saved cache yet, the local wording will be used.
+If the remote wording don't have some specific key of a string resource, it's default value for that
-key that will be used.
+key will be used.
 It is the same if some information of a specific key is missing, as text, plural resource or number of string format variables is not matching.

-### Initialisation
+### Initialization

-`FaberBabel` is a class that allow to exploide all fonctionnalities of the SDK.
+`FaberBabel` class is the single entry point of the SDK.
 It has two main tasks:
 - override application context to give the access to overrided resources with remote wording;
 - fetch remote wording to update cache file and update dynamically the current wording.
 It can be fetch asynchronously or synchronously;

 To use it, inject Faberbabel in the Application as a `Singleton` with application context as parameter.
-After that you can fetch the wording or get the overrited
+After that you can fetch the wording or get the overridden
 context.

-For example
+For example (using Dagger2 dependency injection):
 ```
 @Module
 class FaberbabelModule {